netascode/ansible-dc-vxlan/docs/SWITCH_DISCOVERY_AUTH_PROTO_GUIDE.md

 > [!NOTE]
 > The `snmp-server user` commands in this guide were verified on NX-OS 10.5(5): each one
 > produces the `Auth`/`Priv` combination listed in the table.
 On the ND side, `SHA_AES`
-> discovery has been confirmed against NDFC 4.2; the other values are carried by the data
+> discovery has been confirmed against ND 4.2; the other values are carried by the data
 > model and the module mapping but have not been individually validated against ND.